-Figure 6 illustrates an overall increase in the reported administrative cost on a PMPM basis from CY 2017 to CY 2021.
-We observed a significant increase in the administrative cost PMPM from CY 2017 to CY 2018 and from CY 2019 to CY 2020, likely due to the inclusion of the HIPF in 2018 and 2020.
-The average annualized increase in the median is approximately 6.0% from CY 2017 to CY 2021.
+Figure 7 illustrates an overall increase in the reported administrative cost on a PMPM basis from CY 2018 to CY 2022.
+We observed a significant decrease in the administrative cost PMPM from CY 2018 to CY 2019 and from CY 2020 to CY 2021, likely due to the inclusion of the HIPF in 2018 and 2020.
+The average annualized increase in the median is approximately 7.0% from CY 2018 to CY 2022.
 The percentiles illustrated are less sensitive to outliers and changes in reported administrative expense for the largest health plans.

-The PMPM increase from CY 2017 to CY 2021 is mostly attributable to general inflationary trends as well as changes in the membership covered by the MAOs in this study, such as the increase in the number of beneficiaries in special needs plans (SNPs), which have higher claim and administrative costs.
+The PMPM increase from CY 2018 to CY 2022 is mostly attributable to general inflationary trends as well as changes in the membership covered by the MAOs in this study, such as the increase in the number of beneficiaries in special needs plans (SNPs), which have higher claim and administrative costs.
 The range of administrative cost PMPMs over the years is likely attributable to a combination of drivers such as more start-ups entering the market with higher fixed administrative costs in the initial years; increased prevalence of SNPs, which require more intensive member care coordination; and/or other enrollment changes that can affect the PMPMs.
-As expected, the two lowest ALR years in this period were in CY 2017 and CY 2019 (when there was a moratorium on the HIPF).
+As expected, the lowest ALR year in this period was in CY 2019 (when there was a moratorium on the HIPF).